Georgetown University: 21st century

 In 2005, Georgetown received a $20 million gift from Alwaleed bin Talal bin Abdulaziz Alsaud, a member of the Saudi Royal Family; at that time the second-largest donation ever to the university, it was used to expand the activities of the Prince Alwaleed Bin Talal Center for Muslim-Christian Understanding.
-The same year, Georgetown began hosting a two-week workshop at Fudan University's School of International Relations and Public Affairs in Shanghai, China, which developed into a more formal connection when Georgetown opened a liaison office at Fudan on January 12, 2008, to further collaboration.
+The same year, Georgetown began hosting a two-week workshop at Fudan University's School of International Relations and Public Affairs in Shanghai, China, which developed into a more formal connection when Georgetown opened a liaison office at Fudan on January 12, 2008.

 John J. DeGioia, Georgetown's first lay president, led the school from 2001 to 2024.
 DeGioia continued its financial modernization and sought to "expand opportunities for intercultural and interreligious dialogue."
-DeGioia also founded the annual Building Bridges Seminar in 2001, which brings global religious leaders together, and is part of Georgetown's effort to promote religious pluralism.
+DeGioia also founded the annual Building Bridges Seminar in 2001, which is part of Georgetown's effort to promote religious pluralism.
 The Berkley Center for Religion, Peace, and World Affairs began as an initiative in 2004, and after a grant from William R. Berkley, was launched as an independent organization in 2006.

+The university announced a Reconciliation Fund in October 2022, and its first five grants, totaling $200,000, were awarded in April 2023 to projects serving descendant communities in Maryland and Louisiana.

+In March 2023, Georgetown established the Center for the Study of Slavery and Its Legacies to support research, teaching, creative projects, and interdisciplinary study concerning slavery and its continuing effects.

+In September 2023, Georgetown and Jesuit organizations announced $27 million in commitments to the Descendants Truth & Reconciliation Foundation, comprising $10 million from Georgetown and $17 million from the Jesuits, including a $10 million matching commitment and plantation land valued at approximately $7 million.